Learn from Working Writers

 The Malone University Writers Series brings authors of distinction and promise to campus for public readings as well as to work with students as part of our creative writing major.

 These renowned writers visit the classroom to workshop student poems, deliver masterclasses on elements of craft, and invite conversation from our students about the life of a working writer.

-In the past we've invited writers including Gilbert King, Kirstin Valdez Quade, Maggie Smith, Steve Almond, Mark Halliday, Jill Allyn Rosser, Celeste Ng, G.C.
+Past authors have included Gilbert King, Kirstin Valdez Quade, Maggie Smith, Steve Almond, Mark Halliday, Jill Allyn Rosser, Celeste Ng, G.C.
 Waldrep, Scott Cairns, Jamaal May, Erin McGraw, Alyssa Nutting, Beth Ann Fennelly, Meghan O'Gieblyn, and Sarah Kay.

 Gilbert King, Winner of the 2013 Pulitzer Prize in Nonfiction, Speaking at Malone

 Malone University English Department and Writers Series Mission Statement

 One of the founding principles of Malone University is that students are called “to witness the truth.”
 Good literature fundamentally has the same goal -- to help readers experience truth through empathy for those with a different perspective than their own.
 One goal of the Malone University English Department, then, is to read texts by writers with diverse backgrounds who write texts that reflect the diversity of the human experience -- writers whose works span from experimental to traditional, writers in all different genres of literature, writers who directly engage with or express Christian values and those who do not expressly do so -- so that students can join a community of writers and readers who are pursuing truth.